 4. Follow the SMART Action Plan.
 Identify Objective, Actions, Supporting Resources, Feedback Methods, Timeframe.

 The most popular technique for stating goals is the “SMART” method.
 Sources vary on the exact terminology, but I find the most useful to be the following principles:

 Specific — Make it simple and concrete.
 Avoid vague statements like “Do my best.”

 Measurable — Describe in measurable terms, such as quantities or objective assessment of quality, what success looks like.

 Achievable — Ensure you have control and the resources (people, materials, time) to accomplish the goal.

-Relevant — Align with your life purpose and principles.
+Relevant — Align with your life purpose, principles, and stretch goals.
 Assess whether the resources spent on this goal will provide the best return on investment compared to other alternative goals.